Frequent questions

 Will there be wave starts?

-To ensure that everyone can run at their own pace from the very beginning without stopping, the following approximate wave starts will be implemented:
+To make it easier for everyone to run at their own pace from the start, without stopping, the following approximate wave starts will be held:

 This does not mean that runners should arrive at different times.
 All participants must be ready before 9:15 a.m.
 We will publish on the website and social media how to access the corrals and the bib colors for each time block.